by Susan Flantzer

 Within four years of her marriage to Philip, Juana became the heir to her parents’ kingdoms after the death of her childless only brother Juan, Prince of Asturias in 1497, the death of her eldest sister Isabella of Aragon, Princess of Asturias, Princess of Portugal in childbirth in 1498, and the death of her sister Isabella’s only child Prince Miguel da Paz of Portugal in 1500, shortly before his second birthday.

 Although Juana was deeply in love with Philip, their married life was unhappy.
 Philip was unfaithful and politically insecure.
-He constantly attempted to usurp Juana’s legal birthrights.
+He constantly attempted to usurp Juana’s legal birthright.
 This led to the rumors of Juana’s insanity because those rumors benefited Philip politically.
 Most historians now agree Juana was clinically depressed and not insane as commonly believed.

 On November 26, 1504, Isabella I, Queen of Castile and León died at the age of 53.
 Juana became Queen of Castile and León but her father Ferdinand II, King of Aragon proclaimed himself Governor and Administrator of Castile and León.
 In 1506, Juana’s husband Philip of Austria became King of Castile and León jure uxoris (by the right of his wife) as Philip I, initiating the rule of the Habsburgs in the Spanish kingdoms which would last until 1700.
 However, Philip’s rule lasted only from July 12, 1506 to September 25, 1506, when he died suddenly, apparently of typhoid fever, although an assassination by poisoning was rumored at the time.

 Was Juana mad or was she manipulated by her father, husband, and son?
-Juana’s father Ferdinand, her husband Philip, and her son Carlos had a lot to gain from Juana being declared unfit to rule.
+Juana’s father Ferdinand, her husband Philip, and her son Carlos had much to gain from Juana being declared unfit to rule.
 Juana did show excessive grief as she traveled through Castile with Philip’s coffin.
 What is overlooked is that her 28-year-old husband died suddenly after a five-day illness and that she was fulfilling Philip’s wish to be buried in Granada.
 In addition, her father deliberately blocked Philip’s burial in Granada causing delays in Juana’s journey.

 On January 23, 1516, Ferdinand II, King of Aragon died.
 In his will, Ferdinand named his daughter Juana and her eldest son Carlos (also known as Charles in history) as the co-heirs of the Kingdom of Aragon.
 However, Juana would never reign as she would not be released from her confinement until her death.